 In the course of my career as a feeding specialist (25+ years), I’ve always had a hard time finding a safe straw for teaching straw drinking to babies and toddlers.
 Below I have outlined four obstacles I found with straws, and then I explain why the design of the ezpz Mini Cup + Straw Training System is different.

 - Diameter: The opening and curvature of the Mini Straw promotes lip and jaw closure, making sipping more successful and safe.
-And if you want to offer your little one a variety of liquids, the diameter of the straw supports both thick and thin liquids.
-This makes it easy to offer purees, breast milk (or formula) and eventually water all with the same straw cup.
+And if you want to offer your little one a variety of liquids, the diameter of the straw supports thin and thick liquids.
+You can offer purees, breastmilk (or formula) and eventually water all with the same straw cup.
 Score!

 - Silicone: The Mini Straw is made of food grade silicone, which can help ease your little ones swollen and tender gums as compared to a hard plastic or metal straw.
 The soft pressure from the straw can gently massage the lips and gums, encouraging oral motor development.

 Straw drinking is an important skill for your little one to master.
 And it’s a great way for your baby or toddler to explore mealtime independence.
 How will your family incorporate the Mini Cup + Straw Training System with your little one?
-Let us know and send us your straw drinking pics using the hashtags #ezpzfun #ministraw.
+Let us know and send us your straw drinking pics using the hashtag #ezpzfun.

 Dawn Winkelmann (M.S, CCC-SLP) is ezpz’s Pediatric Speech-Language Pathologist and Feeding Specialist.
 She has 26 years of experience teaching parents and medical professionals how to start babies on solids safely and encourage toddlers to overcome picky eating.
 In addition, “Ms. Dawn” is the designer of our award-winning Tiny Cup & Tiny Spoon (for infants) and the Mini Cup + Straw Training System & Mini Utensils (for toddlers).